 Porter, Jacob M.(born: 1848 - died: )

-Jacob M. Porter was one of the first African Americans to run for political office in Paris, KY [see NKAA entry Early African American Political Candidates, Bourbon County, KY].
+Jacob M. Porter was one of the first African Americans to run for political office in Paris, KY; he ran for constable in 1873 [see NKAA entry Early African American Political Candidates, Bourbon County, KY].
 With permission, the following entry comes from the unpublished letter written by Mrs. Rogers Bardé, titled "Porter Children."
 Mrs. Rogers Bardé is a researcher in Bourbon County, KY.